akhil-arun/Url-Shortener/README.md

 ```

 After typing in the command, the following output will display information such
 as where the script is running on the local machine.
-This url will be used to
-test if the endpoints work as expected.
-The following is where the project was
+The following url is where
-running on in my machine.
-We will be testing the code by pasting the url and the
+the project was running on in my machine.
+We will be testing the code by
-specified endpoint on a web browser such as Google Chrome to see if the script
-works as expected.
+pasting the url, the specified endpoint, and proper parameters on a web browser
+such as Google Chrome to see if the script works as expected.

 ```console
  * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)